Zoolander 2: Plot

 Hansel is anonymously contacted and ordered to travel to St. Peter's Basilica at midnight.
 He, Derek, and Valentina meet with Sting, who recounts the tale of Adam and Eve and the little-known Steve, a secret many popstars have died to protect.
 Sting reveals that Steve, the common ancestor of all models, and Derek Jr., his closest descendant, hold the bloodline of the Fountain of Youth.
 Derek returns to the orphanage to find it in disrepair, discovering that Derek Jr. and the Headmaster, revealed as the Evil DJ, have disappeared.

 Derek encounters Mugatu at the Fashion Prison and attempts to interrogate him, but Mugatu tricks him, traps him, and escapes.
 Infiltrating the House of Atoz, Hansel witnesses Mugatu reuniting with Alexanya and killing Don Atari, and also discovers Derek Jr. has been imprisoned.
 At the IncrediBALL, he, Derek, and Valentina enter a bathhouse, discovering Derek Jr. strapped to a sacrificial table.
 Mugatu and numerous fashion designers prepare to cut out Derek Jr.'s heart and consume his blood, believing it to grant them eternal youth.
 Derek, Hansel, and Valentina successfully interrupt Mugatu, who reveals that he actually gathered the designers together to kill them and avenge his imprisonment.

-Revealing herself as Mugatu's disguised henchwoman Katinka Ingabogovinananananana, Alexanya attacks Valentina, while Mugatu reveals to Derek that he sabotaged Derek's Center by having the construction crew build the base with faulty materials.
+Revealing herself as Mugatu's disguised henchwoman Katinka Ingabogovinananananana, Alexanya attacks Valentina, while Mugatu reveals to Derek that he sabotaged the latter's Center by having the construction crew build the base with faulty materials.
 Mugatu then throws an explosive towards the lava, which Derek halts with his "Magnum" look but struggles to keep suspended in mid-air.
-After Sting arrives and reveals himself as Hansel's father, he, Derek, Hansel, and Derek Jr. successfully use the "El Niño" look to hurl the explosive towards Mugatu, presumably killing him.
-Derek Jr. forgives his father for his mother's death and Derek and Valentina confess their love for each other, with Matilda's ghost arriving to give them her blessing.
+After Sting arrives to reveal himself as Hansel's father, he, Derek, Hansel, and Derek Jr. successfully use the "El Niño" look to hurl the explosive towards Mugatu, presumably killing him in the process.
+As Mugatu is placed in an ambulance and rushed to the hospital by paramedics, Derek Jr. forgives his father for his mother's death and Derek and Valentina confess their love for each other, with Matilda's ghost arriving to give them her blessing.

 Six weeks later, Derek and Hansel have resumed modeling.
 Hansel resumes living with his orgy and has now fathered 10 children.
-Derek and Valentina have a daughter named Darlene V. Zoolander, while Derek Jr. becomes the next hot model and is now in a relationship with Malala Yousafzai.
-Derek and Hansel celebrate with their friends, Derek's family, and a newly-reformed Mugatu, who apparently survived the explosion.
+Derek and Valentina have a daughter named Darlene V. Zoolander, while Derek Jr. becomes the next hot plus-size model and is now in a relationship with Malala Yousafzai.
+During the film's end credits, Derek and Hansel celebrate their victory by hosting a dance party, attended by their families and a fully-redeemed Mugatu, who apparently survived the explosion, which rewired his brain to make him reconcile with the duo in a newly formed alliance of peace and fashion.